imitelis/Full_Stack_Open_Exercises/part08/README.md

 ### 8.13: Database, part 1

 Change the library application so that it saves the data to a database.
-You can find the mongoose schema for books and authors from here.
+You can find the <em>mongoose schema</em> for books and authors from [here](https://github.com/fullstack-hy/misc/blob/main/library-schema.md).

 Let's change the book graphql schema a little